bitinn/vdom-parser/README.md

 - Use [DOMParser](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) for better performance and smaller filesize (around 10KB when minified).
 - No direct dependency, peer-dependent on `virtual-dom` major version (v2 currently).
-- Key support to minimize re-rendering.
+- VNode key support to minimize re-rendering.
 - 100% test coverage, covering common usage such as inline svg, style and script tags (unfortunately `phantomjs` still lack HTML support on DOMParser, so our coverage is only 99%).

 # Browser support

-- If your input is DOM element, then all modern browsers are supported.
+- **For DOM element input, all modern browsers are supported.**
-- If your input is HTML string, then your browser need to [support HTML input on DOMParser API](http://caniuse.com/#search=DOMParser).
+- For HTML string input, your browser need to [support HTML input on DOMParser API](http://caniuse.com/#search=DOMParser).
-- By using [DOMParser polyfill for older browsers](https://github.com/bitinn/vdom-parser/blob/master/test/html-domparser.js) you can make this work on older browsers and phantomjs, but see test cases comment on potential gotcha.
-Always trim your string beforehand.
+- Using [DOMParser polyfill](https://github.com/bitinn/vdom-parser/blob/master/test/html-domparser.js) you can make this works on older browsers and phantomjs, see [test cases](https://github.com/bitinn/vdom-parser/blob/master/test/test.js) comment on potential gotcha, and always trim your string before input.
-- If your input is HTML string and you need to support IE9, be aware of its limit.
-Using polyfill we can get most nodes under `document.body` to work, but anything else will throw `Invalid target element for this operation`.
-Maybe better to just [cut the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) and use server-side rendering.
+- For IE9 and HTML string input, using polyfill we can get most nodes under `document.body` to work, but anything else will throw `Invalid target element for this operation`.
+Maybe better to [cut the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) and use server-side rendering.
-- If you need to support Opera 12 be aware that their DOM attributes are not namespaced, it doesn't affect `virtual-dom` diffing or patching, but don't expect `properties['xlink:href']` to exists.
+- For Opera 12, be aware that their DOM attributes are not namespaced, it doesn't affect `virtual-dom` diffing or patching, but don't expect `properties['xlink:href']` to exists.
+- To minimize client-side patching, you can output server-rendered HTML minified (instead of formatted with newlines and indents), this removes unnecessary text node from your generated vdom so `virtual-dom` don't have to remove or mutate them.

 # Install